fuchsfranklin/multi-agentic-scorecard-creation/README.md

         | **Net Health Benefit**    | 84 − 6.8 = **77.2**                                                           |
         | **Cost (Per 4 Months)**   | **$35,770**                                                                  |

-2.  **Phase 2: Scaled Generation and Comparative Analysis (GH&V Scorecard)**
-    *   **Objective**: To apply the most effective LLM approach(es) identified in Phase 1 to generate a more comprehensive or novel scorecard (e.g., the GH&V Scorecard).
-    *   **Key Activities**:
-        *   Adapt and scale the chosen LLM methodology to meet the requirements of the GH&V Scorecard.
-        *   Concurrently develop a human gold standard for the GH&V Scorecard to serve as a benchmark for the LLM's performance.
-        *   Conduct a detailed comparison of the LLM-generated GH&V Scorecard against the human gold standard, focusing on metrics such as accuracy, completeness, efficiency of generation, and potential cost-effectiveness of the LLM approach.

-3.  **Ongoing Activities & Technical Infrastructure**:
+2.  **Ongoing Activities & Technical Infrastructure**:
-    *   **Data Preparation**: Initial data processing and exploration will involve baseline Natural Language Processing (NLP) techniques and structured data analysis to prepare inputs for the LLM pipelines.
+    *   **Data Preparation**: Initial data processing and exploration will involve baseline structured data extraction, manipulation, and analysis to prepare inputs for the LLM pipelines.
-    *   **LLM Interaction**: Management of LLM API interactions (e.g., via OpenRouter or other platforms), including handling of API limits and optimizing prompts for cost and performance.
+    *   **LLM Interaction**: Management of LLM API interactions (via OpenRouter here), including handling of API limits and optimizing prompts for cost and performance.
     *   **Iterative Refinement**: Continuous evaluation of LLM outputs, prompt engineering, and data processing workflows to improve the accuracy and reliability of the generated scorecards.

-## Approach & Novelty
+## Approach & Novelty Thoughts and Discussion

 This project takes a phased approach to assess the feasibility of using LLMs to replicate and eventually generate complex oncology scorecards.